AkosMezei/personal-site/README.md

 ## Roadmap & Future Enhancements

 This project is actively maintained.
-Here are some of the key improvements planned to further enhance its architecture and security:
+Here are some of the key improvements planned, categorized by their primary focus:

+## Core Architecture & Security

+These enhancements focus on making the application's foundation more robust, secure, and efficient.

 -   **Enhanced API Security (Backend-for-Frontend):** The current architecture involves a client-side API key.
 The next major step is to implement a **Backend-for-Frontend (BFF)** proxy.
 This will involve a lightweight server-side component that will receive requests from the React app, securely attach the secret API key on the server, and then forward the request to the main API.
 This will ensure the API key is never exposed on the client, adhering to security best practices.